 “When we got DACA, we got wings.”

-Across sectors and the ideological spectrum, Deferred Action for Childhood Arrivals (DACA) recipients, business owners, national security experts, educators, members of Congress, and civil rights leaders filed amici briefs in support of Dreamers nationwide, ahead of next month’s Supreme Court’s oral arguments on the Trump administration’s termination of DACA.
+Across sectors and the ideological spectrum, Deferred Action for Childhood Arrivals (DACA) recipients, business owners, national security experts, educators, members of Congress, and civil rights leaders filed amici briefs in support of Dreamers nationwide, ahead of next month’s Supreme Court’s oral arguments on the Trump administration’s termination of DACA, scheduled for Nov.
+12.

 Below, we review some of the most recently filed amici briefs (a full list of filed amici briefs is available here).
 Together, they underscore why DACA is such a popular, successful, and beneficial program for Georgia and the U.S. as a whole.